Eilis9/PfDA_Project1/proj_ideas_plan.md

 Wind/storm events v geographic location - may be rayleigh distributed here.
 Perhaps look at buoy data from met.ie and see what relationships are.

-Task 1 - investigate above and see what would be interesting to use Task 2 - do some plotting of the real world data and see what distributions are for chosen phenomena (research what the distribution is).
+Task 1 - investigate above and see what would be interesting to use
+        - have downloaded Athenry met.ie observation station data - hourly (which is the smallest discretisation) Task 2 - do some plotting of the real world data and see what distributions are for chosen phenomena (research what the distribution is).
-Task 3 - decide on variables to synthesise and implement numpy random distributions as appropriate Task 4 - Plot data
+        - plan to take 1 year and plot this for some of the variables Task 3 - decide on variables to synthesise and implement numpy random distributions as appropriate Task 4 - Plot data